 Every candidate for a degree is personally responsible for meeting all requirements for graduation.
 No University official or advisor can relieve the student of this responsibility.

 Students in an undergraduate program of the University may fulfill the requirements for graduation under any catalog issued during their years of attendance, beginning with the year they first entered the University, provided there is no absence of five or more years between periods of attendance.
 All requirements in one catalog issue must be met.
 Students must resolve all Incomplete and NR grades prior to graduation.
-NR grades are used as a temporary grade on transcripts if the final grade has not been reported to the Office of the Registrar.
+NR grades are used as temporary grades on transcripts if the final grade has not been reported to the Office of the Registrar.

 Valparaiso University has three graduation periods per academic year: May, August, and December.
 These graduation periods begin on the last day of each academic term and continue for 30 days.
 Any student with unmet requirements at the close of the graduation period must defer to the next graduation period, regardless of the circumstances.
 In order to graduate, students must complete the Graduation Application, available through DataVU, for each degree or certificate separately by the deadlines published in the University Calendar.

 Students who return to the University after an absence of five or more years may no longer be a candidate for a degree on the basis of the catalog requirements covered by their previous years of attendance but must fulfill for graduation all the requirements and provisions beginning with the catalog of the year in which they reenter the University.
 In addition, credits earned at Valparaiso University more than fifteen years before reentry are subject to reevaluation and shall not be accepted toward graduation requirements unless approved by the Committee on Academic and Professional Standards.